 I tried to make my own brick paper but so far I have not been very happy with the results.
 The paper you can see behind the windows is a reproduction of the one that was originally in the house.
 I think this was one of the best ones I have done.

 This house also has shutters, I had reproduced shutters for my No.42 so I just had to print them off.

 The large one is for my Stockbroker house, which I have not done yet. [scanned picture]

 First I cut each shutter out, then glued them on to a piece or stiff card.
 Then I varnished each one with antique pine satin varnish, they look quite bright in the picture but are the same colour as the scanned shutters above.
 When everything was dry, I carefully cut round each one.
 I then put them between two pieces of thin wood and clamped them together, so they would stay nice and flat.
 I cannot fix them on yet until the windows are finished.
 The frames have been painted brown, and the inserts painted white.
 They just need new plastic windows.

-The shutters are know fitted to the house, I need to make some temporary inserts for the windows.
+The shutters are now fitted to the house, I need to make some temporary inserts for the windows.
 I adapted some standard shop bought brick paper.
-I went over each brick with a darker reddish brown pastel felt pen, and then varnished with antique pine varnish.
+I went over each brick with a darker reddish-brown pastel felt pen, and then varnished with antique pine varnish.

 I have also varnished the cream paint on the house with antique pine, to take off the brightness of the new paint, it gives it a bit more character.

-The beams have also been fitted to the rood section, the last thing I have to do is to put on the front panels, with suitable hinges.
+The beams have also been fitted to the roof section, the last thing I have to do is to put on the front panels, with suitable hinges.